MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Alert Correlation

-After generating the alert graph, MAAC finds all paths with 3 or more nodes by traversing the graph.
-The path with too few nodes is just a one-step attack, which exceeds the scope of our research.
-There may be multiple paths in the alert map, calculate the probability of each path to get the most likely path.
+After generating the alert graph, MAAC finds all paths with three or more nodes by traversing the graph.
+The path with too few nodes(less or equal to two) is just a one-step attack, which does not need to be correlated and exceeds the scope of our research.
+There may be multiple paths in the alert graph, we propose a series of equations calculating the probability of each path to get the most likely attack path.

-Judging the accuracy of the path requires judging the reliability of the alert.
-The reliability of alert is related to the type of alert, source IP, and destination IP.
+\textbf{Host Suspiciousness}.
+Determining the accuracy of the path requires the reliability of the alert.
+The reliability of the alert is related to the type of alert, suspicious state of the source host, and destination host.
 Therefore, the suspiciousness of the host needs to be calculated first.
-The PageRank algorithm uses the number and quality of hyperlinks between web pages as the main factors to analyze the importance of web pages.
-MAAC regard each host as a web page and use alert as the directed edge of the link between the hosts.
-The basic assumption of PageRank is: more important pages are often quoted more by other pages, that is, there will be more hyperlinks to the page from other pages.
-For the host, the host with more attacks has more alerts connected to it, that is, the suspiciousness is higher.
+The PageRank algorithm \cite{page1999pagerank} uses the number and quality of hyperlinks between web pages as the main factors to analyze the importance of web pages.
+MAAC regards each host as a web page and uses alert as the directed edge of the link between the hosts.
+The basic assumption of PageRank is: the important pages are often quoted more by other pages, that is, there will be more hyperlinks to this important page from other pages.
+For the host, the host under more attacks has more alerts connected to it, that is, the suspiciousness score is higher.

-The importance of the host is also related to the type of alert.
+The suspiciousness of the host is also related to the type of alert.
 MAAC uses the number of alert types on the host as one of the indicators to evaluate the suspiciousness of the host.
-When there are multiple types of attacks on a host, the host may have been attacked or even successfully attacked.
-When there are multiple types of attacks on a host, the host may have been attacked or even successfully attacked.
+When there are multiple types of alerts on a host, the host is more likely to be attacked or even successfully attacked.

 The host suspiciousness is calculated in \eqref{suspicioushost}. $PageRank(h)$ is the PageRank result of the host, and $|AlertType_{h}|$ is the number of alert types on the host.